opensearch-project/documentation-website/_clients/javascript/helpers.md

 ### Examples

 The following examples illustrate the index, create, update, and delete bulk helper operations.
+For more information and advanced index actions, see the [`opensearch-js` guides](https://github.com/opensearch-project/opensearch-js/tree/main/guides) in GitHub.

 #### Index